 The project will deliver:

-Tunnel safety features for smooth operation of the tunnel, including automatic detection for over-height trucks, fire systems and emergency access and exits.
+Tunnel safety features will be an important feature for smooth operation of the tunnel, including automatic detection for over-height trucks, fire systems and emergency access and exits.

 The start and end of each tunnel is being built using the ‘cut and cover’ method.
 This involves excavating a trench then covering it with a concrete deck to form a roof.
 This is where the tunnel boring machines (TBMs) start and end their journey.